Sotos syndrome: Genetics

-Mutations in the NSD1 gene cause Sotos syndrome.
-The NSD1 gene provides instructions for making a protein (histone methyltransferase) that is involved in normal growth and development.
-The function of this protein is unknown, however.
-In the Japanese population, the most common genetic change leading to Sotos syndrome deletes genetic material from the region of chromosome 5 containing the NSD1 gene.
-In other populations, small mutations within the NSD1 gene occur more frequently.
-Genetic changes involving the NSD1 gene prevent one copy of the gene from producing any functional protein.
+Loss of function mutations in the NSD1 gene lead to the development of Sotos syndrome.
+The NSD1 gene provides instructions for making a protein (histone-lysine N-methyltransferase) that is expressed mainly in the brain, kidney, muscle, spleen, thymus, and lung.
+In Sotos syndrome, a mutation in the NSD1 gene prevents the production of this protein.
+The specific function of this protein is not yet known but studies show that it is involved in histone modification, which affects transcription of other genes.
 It is unclear how a reduced amount of this protein during development leads to learning disabilities, overgrowth, and the other features of Sotos syndrome.